2110521-2563-1-Software-Architecture/TODO-assignment-2/README.md

 ## 2. Discussion of the results why one method is better the other in which scenarios

-gRPC is faster than REST because of these following reasons
-1.
-2.
-3.
+gRPC is faster than REST because of REST use HTTP/1.1 which not supports concurrent requests.
+But gRPC use HTTP/2 that natively supports request multiplexing, which allows for an unbounded amount of requests to be made and responded to concurrently and asynchronously.

 ## 3. Comparison of the gRPC and REST API from the aspects of language neutral, ease of use, and performance